pileofscraps/alchemy_notify/README.md

       * Run `git add .`
       * Run `git commit -m "added Alchemy keys"`
       * Run `git push heroku master` to push and deploy your heroku app.

 🎉 Congratualations on your dApp deployment!
+Feel free to edit your app, change its behavior, or make the frontend more spiffy!